06 Safeguarding children, young people and vulnerable adults policy

 they choose to share information with

-- ensure the organisation is not negatively affected by their actions and do not name the setting
+- ensure Woodlands Preschool is not negatively affected by their actions and do not name the setting

 - are aware that comments or photographs online may be accessible to anyone and should use their judgement before